 An investment in the fund is not a bank deposit and is not insured or guaranteed by the Federal Deposit Insurance Corporation or any other government agency.
 The fund's shares will go up and down in price, meaning that you could lose money by investing in the fund.
 Many factors influence a fund's performance.
-The fund's investment strategy may not produce the intended results.

 Instability in the financial markets has led many governments, including the U.S. government, to take a number of unprecedented actions designed to support certain financial institutions and segments of the financial markets that have experienced extreme volatility and, in some cases, a lack of liquidity.
 Federal, state, and other governments, and their regulatory agencies or self-regulatory organizations, may take actions that affect the regulation of the instruments in which the fund invests, or the issuers of such instruments, in ways that are unforeseeable.
 Legislation or regulation may also change the way in which the fund itself is regulated.
-Such legislation or regulation, political events within the United States and abroad could negatively impact financial markets and the fund's performance.
+Such legislation or regulation could limit or preclude the fund's ability to achieve its investment objective.
+In addition, political events within the United States and abroad, including the U.S. government's ongoing difficulty agreeing on a long-term budget and deficit reduction plan and uncertainty surrounding sovereign debt of European Union members, could negatively impact financial markets and the fund's performance.
 Further, certain municipalities of the United States and its territories are financially strained and may face the possibility of default on their debt obligations, which could directly or indirectly detract from the fund's performance.